gandrademachine/gandrademachine/README.md

 ### Hi there

-I'm Gabriel Andrade, almost a computer engineer, member of computer vision lab at IPRJ-UERJ
+I'm Gabriel Andrade, almost a computer engineer

 - 🔭 I’m currently working on openMVG, as part of my undergraduate thesis, and Hsystems-analysis (Private project!
 I will make the project public when I publish the article)
 - 🌱 I’m currently learning JS, Vuejs, advanced Python and OpenGL for C++